Types of PhD scholarships

 The funding may be from either private or public-sector sources, e.g. the Industrial PhD scheme run by Innovation Fund Denmark.

 Prospective students are responsible for researching their own external funding options.
-However, once a relevant source of funding has been identified and a draft application has been drawn up, they may contact the PhD School and seek advice about the formalities involved in applying for enrolment.
+However, once a relevant source of funding has been identified and a draft application has been drawn up, look for more information here.

-If external funding is obtained, this does not necessarily entail appointment at the University of Copenhagen.
-Instead, students may be employed externally in a private or public company, in which case a co-operation agreement must be drawn up.
+Normally students with external funding are also employed externally in a private or public company, in which case a co-operation agreement must be drawn up.

 Prospective students with external funding are welcome to apply for enrolment as a PhD student at any time.